HockeyQuestionMark/HockeyEditor/Readme.txt

 Build HockeyEditor .dll
 Add to your project

-Always call HQMEditor.Init() before using any library calls
+Always call MemoryEditor.Init() before using any library calls

-You can use the HQMEditor class to edit memory in hockey.exe.
-It contains fields like PuckPosition, PuckVelocity, PlayerPosition etc.

-For Example, to reset the puck to center ice, call:

-HQMEditor.PuckPosition = new HQMVector ( 15.5f, 0.5f, 30.5f );
-HQMEditor.PuckVelocity = new HQMVector ( 0f, 0f, 0f );
-HQMEditor.PuckRotationalVelocity = new HQMVector ( 0f, 0f, 0f );
+Contact:
+samhaliburton@gmail.com